A Primer on Security of Quantum Computing Hardware: Preliminaries

 \subsection{Qubit technologies}

-Qubits are fundamentally two-level systems, any two-level system is capable of physically realizing a qubit.
-The criteria for a qubit can be met by a number of technologies, including superconducting, trapped ions, neutral atoms, diamond NV centers, quantum dots, and photons.
-Among the most typical types are:
+Qubits are fundamentally two-level systems, any two-level system that meets the DiVincenzo criterion \cite{nakahara2006physical} is capable of physically realizing a qubit.
+A number of technologies meet the qubit requirements namely superconducting, trapped ions, neutral atoms, diamond NV centers, quantum dots, and photons.
+Among the most common are: